toonMarty/alx-interview/0x01-lockboxes/README.md

-This directory contains a lockboxes solution for the lockboxes problem
+This directory contains a solution to the lockboxes problem